After a critical year for gaming, can the industry carry on the momentum seen during 2020?

 “Engagement with esports and gaming is expected to continue its positive trends, and we are seeing evidence that non-endemic brands are increasingly looking to esports as an effective way to reach their target demographic,” Wright said.

 Thanks to the new generation of consoles and renewed interest for gaming platforms from added time at home, investors shouldn’t dismiss gaming as an investment fad.

 The key for average retail investors will be finding opportunities among smaller names capturing a segment of the industry.

 Gaming as a whole is bubbling to new levels of market share in the entertainment space.
 Lala told INN he was impacted by a quote from a streaming giant executive — when asked about the race to capture the attention of the market with increasing streaming service options, Netflix (NASDAQ:NFLX) CEO Reed Hastings said his focus is entirely somewhere else.

 “We compete with (and lose to) Fortnite more than HBO,” Hastings said.
 Gaming interests will try to continue tipping the scales in their favor moving into 2021.

 Don’t forget to follow us @INN_Technology for real-time news updates!

-Securities Disclosure: I, Danielle Edwards, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Bryan Mc Govern, hold no direct investment interest in any company mentioned in this article.